-- Help orient the Student Teacher to the pupils, the school, school policies, and other personnel; - Acquaint the Student Teacher with materials, texts, library resources, technology, and assessments in planning for instruction and discipline; - Assist the Student Teacher in planning and stress the importance of planning based on assessment of student needs and serve as a planning role model; - Evaluate the candidate's performance and share evaluations; - Submit assessment data into TaskStream in a prompt, consistent manner; - Confer and work with the University Supervisor and keep discussions honest when discussing student teacher strengths and areas of concern; - Serve as a mentor in establishing effective teaching practices; - Share ideas and suggestions regarding Chowan University's Department of Teacher Education with the University Supervisor; - Provide opportunities for the Student Teacher to observe and work with students having exceptionalities or diverse learning styles.
+- 1. Helps orient the Student Teacher to the students, the school, school policies, and other personnel. - 2.
+Acquaints the Student Teacher with materials, texts, library resources, technology, and assessments in planning for instruction and discipline. - 3.
+Assists the Student Teacher in planning and stresses the importance of planning based on assessment of student needs and serves as a planning role model. - 4.
+Evaluates the candidate's performance and shares evaluations. - 5.
+Submits assessment data into TaskStream in a prompt, consistent manner. - 6.
+Confers and works with the University Supervisor and keeps discussions honest when discussing student teacher strengths and areas of concern. - 7.
+Serves as a mentor in establishing effective teaching practices. - 8.
+Shares ideas and suggestions regarding Chowan University's Department of Teacher Education with the University Supervisor. - 9.
+Provides opportunities for the Student Teacher to observe and work with students having exceptionalities or diverse learning styles.